 - In Firefly, Mal finds Saffron waiting for him in his bed.
 She says she's "made herself ready for" him.
 She has, if you can count knock-out lipstick "being ready".
 It doesn't end well.

-- Amazingly, this happens to Al on Married... with Children, where a "shoe groupie" (played by Jessica Hahn) with a crush on him tries to seduce him by waiting is his bed dressed in sexy lingerie.
+- Married... with Children: This happens to Al, when a "shoe groupie" (played by Jessica Hahn) with a crush on him tries to seduce him by waiting in his bed dressed in sexy lingerie.
 Even more amazingly, he turns her down, unwilling to cheat on Peg.
 (Al may have considered adultery from time to time, but for all his faults, he never actually did it.)
+Peg herself tries this in the Season 1 episode "Thinnergy", but Al simply walks right past her and heads into the bathroom.

 - Tasha Yar did this to seduce Data in the Star Trek: The Next Generation episode "The Naked Now".
 Of course, she had been under the influence of the polywater intoxication, and after recovering, told Data that it "never happened", and he never dwelled on it.
 (Despite this, Data always had feelings for her later, keeping a holographic photograph of her in his quarters after her death, something that Picard used as evidence in the much later "The Measure of a Man" to prove that he was capable of emotion.)